lightrow/ahk-tools/README.md

-# ahk-tools
+# ahk-scroll-taskbar

-ahk-scroll-taskbar - hover over taskbar and scroll up or down to switch between workspaces ( virtual desktops )
+Hover over taskbar and scroll up or down to switch between workspaces ( virtual desktops )